prysmaticlabs/documentation/website/versioned_docs/version-2.0.3/advanced/migrating-keys.md

 ### Step 1:   Sync the beacon node

 Regardless of which client you are switching to, the first step of the process will be to sync the beacon node.
-This may take days to complete.
+This may take some time to complete.
+Some clients offer a feature known as "checkpoint sync" which allows you to sync a node within a few minutes.
+Without this, the process may take several hours to a few days.

-An aggregation of installation links for each client:
+Installation documentation links for each client can be found below:

 Prysm: https://nimbus.guide/quick-start.html
 Teku: https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Installation-Options/Install-Binaries/